 Minor because: The design change would not negatively affect the original design requirements, assumptions, and qualifications.

--than-minor if: The design change requires evaluation to determine whether the SSC can perform its intended safety function or meet its original qualifications.
+More-than-minor if: The design change requires evaluation to determine whether the SSC can perform its intended safety function or meet its original qualifications.

 Example b.
 The inspectors identified an instance where the vendor’s design control measures to verify and check the adequacy of the design was performed by the same individuals or groups as those who performed the original design.